Pathfinder races and ancestries list 2022

 These are the core, playable Pathfinder 2e races:

-Here’s all the playable Pathfinder races:
+Here are all the playable Pathfinder races:

-Elf Duergar Android Drider
+Elf Catfolk Android

-Orc Lashunta
+Orc Skeleton

-Ratfolk Suli
+Ratfolk Sprite

-Skinwalker Tengu
+Tengu Strix

-Triaxian Vishkanya
+Vanara Vishkanya

 Pathfinder Dwarf

-The Pathfinder Dwarf race is fairly close to the classic Tolkien variety we know and love; the Pathfinder 2e core rulebook describes them as “a stoic and stern people, ensconced within citadels and cities carved from solid rock”; it says they’re “short and stocky” folk who’re “slow to trust those outside their kin”.
+The Pathfinder Dwarf race is fairly close to the classic Tolkien variety we know and love; the Pathfinder 2e Core Rulebook describes them as “a stoic and stern people, ensconced within citadels and cities carved from solid rock”; it says they’re “short and stocky” folk who’re “slow to trust those outside their kin”.

-“If you want to play a character who is as hard as nails,
+“If you want to play a character who is as hard as nails, a stubborn and unrelenting adventurer, with a mix of rugged toughness and deep wisdom—or at least dogged conviction,” it says, “you should play a Dwarf.”

 The core Pathfinder Dwarf stats are: